 The High Cost of Identity Theft

-Having a stolen credit card is an inconvenience.
-But you should be protected by your credit card company.
-Having your debit card stolen can be worse because thieves can empty your bank account in a matter of days or hours – causing you to bounce checks or overdraft your account.
-Talk about expensive and embarrassing!
+Having your debit card stolen is usually worse.
+Thieves can empty your bank account in a matter of days or hours – causing you to bounce checks or overdraft your account.

-But having your identity stolen can be far worse.
-It can decimate your credit score, cause legal issues, and cost you an untold number of hours as you try to clean up the mess.
-The cost has often been measured in thousands of dollars and hundreds of hours.
+But having your identity stolen is the worst-case scenario.
+It can decimate your credit score, cause you legal issues and cost hours of your time to clean up the mess.

 So what can you do?

 The rise of digital money management makes it easy to track your cash flow and budget from anywhere there’s an internet connection.

 But, making the leap from paper to cyberspace can be dangerous.